businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 DHCPv6 attacks

 An intruder could pretend to be a DHCPv6 server.
 If hosts use Stateless Address Autoconfiguration ( SLAAC ) for address configuration, they still require the address of the IPv6 DNS server.
-Hosts obtain their IPv6 address automatically; it’s sent out DHCP information requests asking for the IPv6 address of the DNS server.
+Hosts obtain their IPv6 address automatically; it sends out DHCP information requests asking for the IPv6 address of the DNS server.
 Intruders can intercept and send in Bogus IPv6 for the hostnames that the client is querying for.

 Fake neighbor advertisement messages

 When a device receives a neighbor solicitation, it looks into the source address of the message and stores the result in the cache.
-Excessive neighbor solicitation from an intruder can fill up this, cache-causing router ND cache overflow and increased CPU load on the router, overloading the control plane.
+Excessive neighbor solicitation from an intruder can fill up this cache-causing router ND cache overflow and increased CPU load on the router, overloading the control plane.

 Well-known problems